vercel/next.js/examples/with-mdx-remote/README.md

 # MDX Remote Example

-This example shows how a simple blog might be built using the [next-mdx-remote](https://github.com/hashicorp/next-mdx-remote) library, which allows mdx content to be loaded via `getStaticProps` or `getServerSideProps`.
+This example shows how a blog might be built using the [next-mdx-remote](https://github.com/hashicorp/next-mdx-remote) library, which allows mdx content to be loaded via `getStaticProps` or `getServerSideProps`.
 The mdx content is loaded from a local folder, but it could be loaded from a database or anywhere else.

 The example also showcases [next-remote-watch](https://github.com/hashicorp/next-remote-watch), a library that allows next.js to watch files outside the `pages` folder that are not explicitly imported, which enables the mdx content here to trigger a live reload on change.